tldr-pages/tldr/pages/common/chafa.md

 > See also: `catimg`, `pixterm`.
 > More information: <https://hpjansson.org/chafa>.

-- Render an image or animated GIF directly in the terminal:
+- Render an image directly in the terminal:

 `chafa {{path/to/file}}`